 I apologize for citing so directly from the post, but I fear that if I do not, I will imbue it with the legalese it so blissfully lacks.
 So here goes, with my own (sparing) comments, within brackets:

 I managed to wrangle a lawyer and a real estate consultant into a single room for a meeting yesterday.
-The lawyer is Steve Dickinson, of Harris-Moure pllc, [and China Law Blog] and the real estate expert is Dan Turgel of WAT Property & Investment ‘ and I had asked them to explain the company set-up process in China.
+The lawyer is China attorney Steve Dickinson, of Harris Bricken, an international law firm based in Seattle with a number of lawyers in China and the real estate expert is Dan Turgel of WAT Property & Investment and I asked them to explain the company set-up process in China.
 Both are experts at Chinese business, fluent in Mandarin and have plenty of successful deals under their belts, so it was a very valuable session.

-2) Get your lease taken care of early.
+- Get your lease taken care of early.
 You can’t wait until the business is already formed to start worrying about real estate issues.
 A 1-year lease is part of the application process.
-That’s 1 year from the date of the APPROVAL, which can take 4 months or so from the start of the application.
+That’s one year from the date of the APPROVAL, which can take 4 months or so from the start of the application.
 The lease has to be certified, verified and authenticated.
 Chinese bureaucrats LIVE for this kind of detail, and you aren’t moving forward without one.

-5) You will need to show a business plan, a manpower projection, pro-forma financials for the China project, and all sorts of verification about the existence of the US company.
+- You will need to show a business plan, a manpower projection, pro-forma financials for the China project, and all sorts of verification about the existence of the US company.
 This will include an authentication by both the Secretary of State’s office (state level) and the Chinese Consulate in your jurisdiction back home.
 Start planning early.

 - You also have to deal with minimum required capital rules, which vary for every business situation.
 Plan on something in the neighborhood of US$140,000 – $240,000, but every situation will be unique.